Marine Heatwaves

 (LMEs) map showing the associated ID number and name.

-* availibility for date (year, month, day) options.
+* availability for date (year, month, day) options.

 Creating Plot ⏳